WTy-2/spec/src/soundness.md

 ## Russel's Paradox - DANGER!!

-Unfortunately, WTy2 as currently designed has a much larger soundness hole than either of the above problems (both of which, while limiting its capabilities as a theorem prover, still _probably_ still have the guarantee that if the program manages to execute the assignment of a variable, it's value is of the correct type - i.e: the program will either loop infinitely or produce bottom before executing any unsound code).
+Unfortunately, WTy2 as currently designed has a much larger soundness hole than either of the above problems (both of which, while limiting its capabilities as a theorem prover, still _probably_ still have the guarantee that if the program manages to execute the assignment of a variable, it's value is of the correct type - i.e: the program will either loop infinitely or produce crash before executing any unsound code).

 Due to the way subtyping and constraints work however, Russel's paradox can be encoded surprisingly easily, with bottom appearing to be derivable without the program even _doing_ anything.